Ada-C5/2048/README.md

   user can click up - down - left- right

   1. What happens when they move?
-  All tiles shifts in direction of user request if they can try move left = starts at left and shifts left AND 1st collision to happen if they can collide, they collide. if they cannot collide, they just bump against another
+  All tiles shift in direction of user request if they can try move left = starts at left and shifts left AND 1st collision to happen if they can collide, they collide. if they cannot collide, they just bump against another